-In general, Hardware Acceleration means using computer’s hardware for performing a certain task and function faster than would be possible using a software.
-This also allows for smooth rendering of graphics.
-Hardware Acceleration or GPU Rendering is a new feature in Internet Explorer that allows the browser to, while loading a webpage, move all graphics and text rendering from the Central Processing Unit to the Graphics Processing Unit.
+In general, Hardware Acceleration means using a computer’s hardware to perform a certain task and function faster than would be possible using software.
+This also allows for the smooth rendering of graphics.
+Hardware Acceleration or GPU Rendering is feature in Internet Options that allows the browser to use or not use Software Rendering while loading a webpage, move all graphics and text rendering from the Central Processing Unit to the Graphics Processing Unit.
 The idea is to speed up graphic performance and the rendering of webpages by moving it from the CPU to the GPU, thereby making Internet Explorer perform faster.

-In this post we will see what is hardware acceleration, what is software rendering and the problems which may arise when Internet Explorer tries to render a web page.
+In this post we will see what hardware acceleration is, what is software rendering, and the problems which may arise when Internet Explorer tries to render a web page.
 Rendering is the process of using computer code to display the text and graphics that you see on your screen.

-In some cases, Internet Explorer may show performance issues when rendering the webpage and you could end up facing one or more of these symptoms:
+In some cases, your browser may show performance issues when rendering the webpage and you could end up facing one or more of these symptoms:

 - Slow scrolling of webpages